Ayusha200333/CMS-JavaEE-New/README.md

+---Complaint Management System (CMS)---
-﻿ 🛠️ Complaint Management System (CMS) – JSP Based Web Application
+  🛠️ Complaint Management System (CMS) – JSP Based Web Application

 This project is a full-stack, role-based Complaint Management System (CMS) developed as an individual assignment for the Graduate Diploma in Software Engineering (GDSE).
 It is designed to simulate an internal system used by the Municipal IT Division to manage employee complaints using Jakarta EE (Servlets, JSP) and the MVC architecture.